marcus-crane/utf9k/src/content/projects/parnell.md

 ---
-title: "Most ticketed parking spots in Parnell, Auckland"
+title: Most ticketed parking spots in Parnell, Auckland
-category: "projects"
+category: projects
-slug: "parnell"
+slug: parnell
 ongoing: false
-description: "A previous project of mine that interactively mapped out parking tickets issued in the Parnell area over a period of a few years"
+description: A previous project of mine that interactively mapped out parking tickets issued in the Parnell area over a period of a few years
 tags:
-  - "maps"
+  - maps
-  - "nz"
+  - nz
-  - "projects"
+  - projects
-  - "traffic"
+  - traffic
-  - "visualisation"
+  - visualisation
+publish: true
+output: src/content/projects
 ---

 This little project was written back when I worked at [Xero](https://xero.com/nz/), in one of our older Auckland offices.